Fr3d33/Fr3d33/README.md

-- 🔭 I’m currently working on a Backend for my App.
+- 🔭 I’m currently working on a many different Apps/Projects
-- 🌱 I’m currently learning JS/NodeJS
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me:
       - Discord: @Fr3d3
-      - Email: Koch@cityoftomorrow.de
+      - Email: xfurki1@gmail.com
 - Here are some little Stats: